tarwn/lessthandot-hugo/blogs/content/posts/2011-06-03-do-you-still-use-sp_change_users_login.md

 Msg 916, Level 14, State 1, Line 1

-The server principal &#8220;TestLogin&#8221; is not able to access the database &#8220;TestLogin&#8221; under the current security context.
+The server principal “TestLogin” is not able to access the database “TestLogin” under the current security context.

 Leave that query window open for now, we will get back to it later.

-Now let&#8217;s fix the user by mapping the user to the login
+Now let's fix the user by mapping the user to the login

 sql
 EXECUTE sp_change_users_login 'Update_One', 'TestLogin', 'TestLogin'
 ```

-Now this query doesn&#8217;t return any rows since the user has been fixed
+Now this query doesn't return any rows since the user has been fixed

 sql
 EXECUTE sp_change_users_login 'report'